moocow-the-bovine/dstar-gantry/README.txt

          $ docker kill dstar-gantry-MYCORPUS

-        Once a corpus index has been succesfully built, you can use
-        <dstar-gantry.sh> to install and run a staging" instance of the
-        dstar "RUNHOST" and "WEBHOST" roles
+        Once a corpus index has been succesfully built, you can use "dstar-gantry.sh" to install and run a staging" instance of the dstar "RUNHOST" and "WEBHOST" roles
         <https://kaskade.dwds.de/dstar/doc/README.html#Hosts-and-Roles> for
         that corpus in the embedded "dstar-buildhost" container, analogous